fbpx

 The Building Blocks of Blockchain

-Introduction to blockchain technology
+Introduction to Blockchain Technology

-Blockchain technology might have become mainstream recently, but its research had actually begun in the 1990’s, however it wasn’t until 2009 – when Bitcoin was created – that the technology was actually implemented.
+Blockchain technology might have become mainstream recently, but its research had actually begun in the 1990’s.
+However, it wasn’t until 2009 – when Bitcoin was created – that the technology was actually implemented.

 Block by Block what makes blockchain

-So that is exactly what blockchain does.
-It stores relevant information that is transparent and visible to everyone in that network.
-So in the example with the store, the inventory is visible to everyone working in that store.
-And every individual page in the inventory book is equivalent to one single block.
+Blockchain stores relevant information that is transparent and visible to everyone in that network.
+Each page in the inventory book is equivalent to one block.
+In the case of Bitcoin, transaction details are stored in each block.

 Understanding Bitcoin